TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 - Mac: `~/Library/Logs/OutFox/`
 - Linux: `/home/user/.OutFox`

-## Q: Why do I have to configure my pad while older versions of StepMania could work with no problem?
+## Why do I have to configure my pad while older versions of StepMania could work with no problem?

 Project OutFox uses XInput, it means controllers need to get mapped first and then never again. _It means every single controller should work with Project OutFox_

 The game doesn't even try to auto-map things yet, there's a [tutorial step-by-step how to map](https://projectoutfox.com/help/controllers)

-## Q: I'm new to this community and I don't understand many terms, could you explain what they mean?
+## I'm new to this community and I don't understand many terms, could you explain what they mean?

 - Chart: How we call Songs that you can play in OutFox. (osu! players calls them Maps)
 - Mods: Modded charts that uses Lua to change how the game operates.